tekeh/beautiful-jekyll/_posts/2019-12-17-angular-averaged-2.md

 <script src='https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.5/MathJax.js?config=TeX-MML-AM_CHTML' async></script>

-In a [previous post](angular-averaged) we considered averaging quantities built from tensors over all angles.
-We know wish to extend the ides in that post to integrals of the form
+In a [previous post](2019-07-28-angular-averaged) we considered averaging quantities built from tensors over all angles.
+We know wish to extend the ideas in that post to integrals of the form

 $$
 \langle e^{\bf n^T H n} \rangle = \int e^{H_{ij} n_i n_j} \frac{d\Omega^d_{\bf n}}{S_d} = f_d({\bf H})
 $$

 where $$ H_{ij} $$ is a second rank tensor, symmetric without loss of generality.
-Ideally will would like to reason what the solution looks like in arbitrary dimension.
+Ideally, we would like to reason what the solution looks like in arbitrary dimension.

 Specific solutions can sometimes be worked out directly.
 For exmaple in $$d = 2$$ we can diagonalise the quadratic form in the exponent (it is a scalar and invariant to the choice of basis, and the integration measure doesn't change under a rotation of the axes)

 $$
 \begin{equation} \label{eq:f2} \tag{1}